-In response to the provision set forth in Section 16(a) of the federal Urban Mass Transportation Act, as amended, the Administrator of the federal Urban Mass Transportation Administration (UMTA) issued rules on April 30, 1976, governing special efforts by public transit systems in providing facilities and services for handicapped persons.
-While not specifying any particular program design that would meet the special efforts requirement, UMTA set forth illustrative examples of levels of effort that would be deemed to satisfy the special efforts requirement for each recipient of federal transit assistance.
-Such examples included: the expenditure on an average annual basis of at least 5 percent of the apportionment of federal transit operating assistance made available to any urbanized area on a program to provide specialized transit services for wheelchair users and semi-ambulatory persons; the purchase of only wheelchair-accessible buses until one-half of the recipient's bus fleet was accessible; and the operation of a transit service of any design that would assure that every wheelchair user or semi-ambulatory person would have public transit service available on request for at least 10 round trips per week, at fares comparable to those charged on the recipient's regular transit buses for trips of similar lengths.
+In response to the provision set forth in Section 16(a) of the federal Urban Mass Transportation Act, as amended, the Administrator of the federal Urban Mass Transportation Administration issued rules on April 30, 1976, governing the making of special efforts by public transit systems in providing facilities and services for handicapped persons.
+While not specifying any particular program design that would meet the special efforts requirement, the Urban Mass Transportation Administration set forth illustrative examples of levels of effort that would be deemed to satisfy the special efforts requirement for each recipient of federal transit assistance.
+Such examples included: the expenditure on an average annual basis of at least 5 percent of the apportionment of federal transit operating assistance made available to any urbanized area on a program to provide specialized transit services for wheelchair users and semiambulatory persons; the purchase of only wheelchair-accessible buses until one-half of the recipient's bus fleet was accessible; or the operation of a transit service of any design that would assure that every wheelchair user or semi-ambulatory person would have public transit service available on request for at least 10 round trips per week, at fares comparable to those charged on the recipient's regular transit buses for trips of similar lengths.

 It was under these guidelines that, in cooperation with the public transit operators of the Region, the Regional Planning Commission prepared and, after public hearings, adopted in 1978 a regional transportation plan for the transportation handicapped.
-The plan was designed to reduce and, in some cases, eliminate, the existing physical and/or economic barriers to independent travel by transportation handicapped individuals.
-In accordance with the thrust of the federal rules then in effect, the plan recommended that the federally subsidized public bus systems serving the Milwaukee, Kenosha, and Racine urbanized areas be equipped with wheelchair lifts and ramps or other conveniences to the extent that nonpeak-hour bus fleets would be fully accessible to wheelchair users and semiambulatory persons.
-For those transportation handicapped persons in the three urbanized areas who would continue to be unable to use public bus systms, the institution of a user-side subsidy pro-Such a program would enable eligible transportation gram was recommended. handicapped persons to arrange for their own transportation by taxi or private chair car carrier, with the local transit operator subsidizing the cost of the
+The plan was designed to reduce and--to the extent practicable--to eliminate the existing physical and/or economic barriers to independent travel by transportation handicapped individuals.
+In accordance with the thrust of the federal rules then in effect, the plan recommended that the local bus systems serving the Milwaukee, Kenosha, and Racine urbanized areas be equipped with wheelchair lifts and ramps or other conveniences to the extent that the nonpeak hour bus fleets would be fully accessible to wheelchair users and semiambulatory persons.
+For those transportation handicapped persons in the three urbanized areas who would continue to be unable to use public bus systems, the institution of a user-side subsidy program was recom-Such a program would enable eligible transportation handicapped permended. sons to arrange for their own transportation by taxi or private chair car carrier, with the local transit operator subsidizing the cost of the trip.